Jet engine: Uses

-Jet engines are also sometimes developed into, or share certain components such as engine cores, with turboshaft and turboprop engines, which are forms of gas turbine engines that are typically used to power helicopters and some propeller-driven aircraft.
+Jet engines are also sometimes developed into, or share certain components such as engine cores, with other gas turbine engine types.
+Turboshaft and turboprop engines, which are forms of gas turbine engines that are typically used to power helicopters and some propeller-driven aircraft.

 Types of jet engine

 There are a large number of different types of jet engines, all of which achieve forward thrust from the principle of jet propulsion.

 Airbreathing

 Commonly aircraft are propelled by airbreathing jet engines.
 Most airbreathing jet engines that are in use are turbofan jet engines, which give good efficiency at speeds just below the speed of sound.